vvorobets/drohobych-leaflet/README.md

 # drohobych-leaflet
-Some scetch on Leaflet maps
+Some sketch on Leaflet maps